DataFire/Integrations/integrations/generated/azure_customer_insights/README.md

 ### EntityTypeDefinition
 * EntityTypeDefinition `object`: Describes an entity.
   * apiEntitySetName `string`: The api entity set name.
-This becomes the odata entity set name for the entity Type being refered in this object.
+This becomes the odata entity set name for the entity Type being referred in this object.
   * entityType `string` (values: None, Profile, Interaction, Relationship): Type of entity.
   * fields `array`: The properties of the Profile.
     * items [PropertyDefinition](#propertydefinition)